Frequently asked questions (FAQs)

 An employee who lost their PEBB employer-based group health plan due to a specific qualifying event may elect continuation coverage for themselves and eligible dependents.
 Employees may continue medical, dental, life insurance and in some cases long-term disability insurance.

-Visit how to determine eligibility for a list of qualifying events for continuation coverage.
+Visit how to determine eligibility for a list of qualifying events for PEBB Continuation Coverage (Unpaid Leave).

 How do I elect continuation coverage?